 This step completes the stage – storage – discharge relationship you’ll ultimately use to route hydrographs through detention ponds.
 Here, you’ll specify the outlets which in turn generate discharge values corresponding to the stage values entered in the previous step.

-You’ll add outlet devices, one-by-one, and each will be evaluated starting from the bottom of the pond up to the top (“Top of Pond”).
+You’ll add outlet devices, one-by-one, and each will be evaluated starting from the bottom of the pond up to the “Top of Pond”.
 Make sure any overflow weirs (spillways) have their crest elevations set below the “Top of Pond” or they will be missed during the stage-discharge calculations.

 Hydrology Studio has several unique outlet structures to choose from.
-They can be set up as independent structures or can be put in series for multi-stage configurations.
+They can be set up as independent structures and/or put in series for multi-stage configurations.

 Can be circular or rectangular with multiple barrels and may include a restrictor plate.

 Restrictor plates can be a rectangular plate at a specified position (invert) from the Culvert’s invert or a circular orifice with any diameter that is less than the culvert’s Rise.

 Up to three, circular or rectangular.
 Can flow through the Primary Culvert (typical) or act independently.